linchinghsuan/annovar-skill/README.md

 # annovar-skill

-A Codex skill for installing ANNOVAR, downloading databases, and annotating VCF files.
+A skill for installing ANNOVAR, downloading databases, and annotating VCF files.

 ## Contents